4-Year-Old Boy Recovering From Rare Illness After Family Contracted COVID-19

 LEE (CBS) – A little boy is recovering at his home in Lee, Massachusetts from a frightening COVID-19 surprise his parents never expected.
 Four-year-old Joseph Arriola is turning the corner now thanks to convalescent plasma.

-“And he has to get the antibodies for him to get better,” said Fatima Arriola, the child’s mother.
+“And he has to get the antibodies for him to get better,” Joseph’s mother, Fatima Arriola, told WBZ-TV.

 Trouble began when the whole family got COVID back in December, something Fatima believes she brought home from her job as a medical assistant at a Boston hospital.

-“They said just give him some Tylenol and some ibuprofen and he’ll get better,” his Mom says.
+“They said just give him some Tylenol and some ibuprofen and he’ll get better,” Fatima said.
 But he didn’t.

-What followed was a string of visits to Mass General, where doctors diagnosed Joseph as one of the rare, poorly understood cases, in which COVID-19 had morphed into ‘Multi-symptom Inflammatory Syndrome.’
+What followed was a string of visits to Massachusetts General Hospital, where doctors diagnosed Joseph as one of the rare, poorly understood cases in which COVID-19 had morphed into Multisystem Inflammatory Syndrome.

+It’s a dangerous inflammation of the body’s organs, and in Joseph’s case, it’s his heart.

-Now, the boy is getting better, but his mom and dad both missed weeks of work to care for their son — and the first medical bill came in at $67,000.
+Now, Joseph is getting better, but his mom and dad both missed weeks of work to care for their son and the first medical bill came in at $67,000.

 “And I’m so scared by that,” said Fatima, “because my insurance only pays 80%.”